-Crude prices began to recover to pre-pandemic levels in 2021, averaging \$69/bbl coming from the gradual reopening of economies, mass rollout of vaccines and as consumer confidence started to return.
+Crude prices began to recover to pre-pandemic levels in 2021, averaging \$69/bbl coming from the gradual reopening of economies and mass rollout of vaccines.
+In 2022, the number and severity of COVID-19 cases globally have significantly declined, and many governments have further lifted restrictions, subject to adherence to relevant safety protocols and guidelines.
+As a result, this boosted demand recovery with the return of travel demand and consumer confidence and has also supported faster recovery of oil prices.